 Applying as an International Student

 We're excited that you're considering Bethel University.
 This page will walk you through the applications and admissions process for international students.

 If you have any questions about the application and enrollment process, please contact our Admissions Office at: 844-Bethel1 or email at email@example.com.

 Once complete, each student must pay a $30 application fee.
 You may pay fees directly to the Business Office at 325 Cherry Ave.
 McKenzie, TN 38201, by calling (731) 352-4050, or online at Bethel Payments.

 Within two weeks of your application submission, we will notify you of our admissions decision.

-Step 2: English Exam/TOEFL
+Step 2: Proof of adequate English language skills

 - A score of 513 on the TOEFL paper-based exam.